Symbolic power containments in singular rings in positive characteristic: Acknowledgements

 \section{Acknowledgements}

 We thank Bernd Ulrich for giving us Example \ref{example Bernd} and Proposition \ref{prop.Bernd}.
 We thank Srikanth Iyengar for very helpful discussions on derived categories and for providing us an alternative approach to Lemma \ref{lem.LiftMap} in Remark \ref{rmk.Sri}.
 We also thank Lucho Avramov, Jack Jeffries, Claudia Miller, and Alexandra Seceleanu for valuable conversations and for giving us several interesting examples.
 We also thank Javier Carvajal-Rojas, Craig Huneke, Thomas Polstra, and Axel St\"{a}bler for useful conversations and comments.
 The first author thanks the University of Utah, where she was visiting when part of this project was completed, for their hospitality.
+Finally, we thank the anonymous referee for their valuable comments, especially Remark \ref{referee}.